Bison: Restrictions

 Throughout most of their historical range, landowners have sought restrictions on free-ranging bison.
 Herds on private land are required to be fenced in.

-In the state of Montana, free-ranging bison on public lands may be shot, due to concerns about transmission of disease to cattle and damage to public property.
+In the state of Montana, free-ranging bison on public land are legally shot, due to transmission of disease to cattle and damage to public property.

-In 2013, Montana legislative measures concerning the bison were proposed and passed the legislature, but opposed by Native American tribes as they impinged on sovereign tribal rights.
+In 2013, Montana legislative measures concerning the bison were proposed and passed, but opposed by Native American tribes as they impinged on sovereign tribal rights.
 Three such bills were vetoed by Steve Bullock, the governor of Montana.
 The bison's circumstances remain an issue of contention between Native American tribes and private landowners.

 Diet

-Bison are ruminants, which gives them the ability to ferment plants in a specialized stomach prior to digesting them.
+Bison are ruminants, able to ferment cellulose in a specialized stomach prior to digestion.
 Bison were once thought to almost exclusively consume grasses and sedges, but are now known to consume a wide-variety of plants including woody plants and herbaceous eudicots.
 Over the course of the year, bison shift which plants they select in their diet based on which plants have the highest protein or energy concentrations at a given time and will reliably consume the same species of plants across years.
 Protein concentrations of the plants they eat tend to be highest in the spring and decline thereafter, reaching their lowest in the winter.
 In Yellowstone National Park, bison browsed willows and cottonwoods, not only in the winter when few other plants are available, but also in the summer.
 Bison are thought to migrate to optimize their diet, and will concentrate their feeding on recently burned areas due to the higher quality forage that regrows after the burn.
 Wisent tend to browse on shrubs and low-hanging trees more often than do the American bison, which prefer grass to shrubbery and trees.

 Reproduction

-Female bison typically do not reproduce until three years of age and can reproduce to at least 19 years of age.
-Female bison can produce calves annually as long as their nutrition is sufficient, but will not give birth to a calf after years where weight gain was too low.
-A mother's probability of reproduction the following year is strongly dependent on the mother's mass and age.
-Heavier female bison produce heavier calves (weighed in the fall at weaning) than light mothers, while the weight of calves is lower for older mothers (after age 8).
+Female bison ("cows") typically reproduce after three years of age and can continue beyond 19 years of age.
+Cows produce calves annually as long as their nutrition is sufficient, but not after years when weight gain is low.
+Reproduction is dependent on a cow's mass and age.
+Heavier cows produce heavier calves (weighed in the fall at weaning), and weights of calves are lower for older cows (after age 8).

 Predators

 Owing to their size, bison have few predators.
-Five notable exceptions are humans, grey wolves, cougars, grizzly bears, and coyotes.
+Five exceptions are humans, grey wolves, cougars, grizzly bears, and coyotes.
 Wolves generally take down a bison while in a pack, but cases of a single wolf killing bison have been reported.
 Grizzly bears also consume bison, often by driving off the pack and consuming the wolves' kill.
 Grizzly bears and coyotes also prey on bison calves.
 Historically and prehistorically, lions, cave lions, tigers, dire wolves, Smilodon, Homotherium, cave hyenas, and Neanderthals posed threats to bison.